arapulido/katacoda-scenarios/autoscaling-k8s/step6_1.md

 Deploy the DatadogMetrics object by applying the `datadog-metric.yaml` manifest: `kubectl apply -f datadog-metric.yaml`{{execute}}

-Check that the object was correctly created by executing: `kubectl get datadogmetric`{{execute}} You should get an output similar to this:
+Check that the object was correctly created by executing: `kubectl get datadogmetric`{{execute}} You should get output similar to this:

 ```
 NAME            ACTIVE   VALID   VALUE   REFERENCES   UPDATE TIME